Is Paying an Annual Fee for a Credit Card Worth It?

 - Bank of America credit cards: all cards issued with Chip-and-Signature, and you can request a PIN for your card

 Some of these cards have annual fees, while others don’t.
-Some of them might have foreign transaction fees, which won’t be good for traveling outside the country.
+There are other card fees to consider too, like foreign transaction fees, which won’t be good for traveling outside the country.

 Here’s an example from each issuer: